bbtufty/romsearch/docs/configs/config.rst

     romchooser:                         # ROMChooser specific options
       dry_run: false                    # OPTIONAL.
 Set to true to not make any changes to filesystem.
 Defaults to false
+      exclude_modern: false             # OPTIONAL.
+If true, will not include ROMs flagged as modern versions in the selection.
+Defaults to false
       use_best_version: true            # OPTIONAL.
 Whether to choose only what ROMChooser decides is the best version.
                                         #           Defaults to true
       filter_regions: true              # OPTIONAL.
 Whether to filter by region or not.
 Defaults to true